Skip to content

 In the marketing mix, price refers to the price your customer is willing to pay.
 Hello, product value!

-The price inherently must be higher than the cost of production, as this determines your profit or survival.
-And adjusting the price not only has a big impact on the sales and demand for the product but also, ultimately shapes the perception of your brand.
+The price should inherently be higher than the cost of production, as this determines your profit.
+Adjusting the price not only has a big impact on sales and demand but also shapes the perception of your brand.

-Tip: A lower price is associated with inferior products, especially when consumers are comparing your prices alongside your competition.
+A lower price can sometimes be associated with inferior products.
 Consequently, pricing too high can result in costs outweighing the benefit.
-Where’s the sweet spot?
+So where’s the sweet spot?

-So when setting the price, marketers should consider the value the product offers and evaluate different pricing strategies.
+When setting a price, marketers should consider the value the product offers, general industry standards, and evaluate different pricing strategies.

 Answer these 5 questions to help you get started with the marketing mix element: "Price"